element-plus/element-plus/docs/en-US/component/select.md

 :::tip

-After version 2.5.0, due to the refactoring of `el-select`, the default width becomes `100%`.
-When used in a form, due to layout problems, the width of `el-select` will become `11px`.
-In order to keep the layout consistent with the previous version, perhaps You need to give `el-select` a width value.
+After version `2.5.0`, the default width of `el-select` changed to `100%`.
+When used in a inline form, the width will collapse.
+In order to display the width properly, you need to give `el-select` a specific width.

 :::